-- 5.4.5.2 No permanently established outdoor amusement facilities, such as miniature golf courses, skateboard courses, or mechanical rides shall be located within 500 feet of the closest point of any abutting property line located in a residential district. - 5.4.5.3 The hours of operations may be determined by the Director; however, hours shall be no earlier than 8:00 a.m. and no later than 11:00 p.m. - 5.4.5.4 Fairgrounds and stadiums shall have direct access to a major arterial or collector. - 5.4.6 Automatic Teller Machines (ATMs). - 5.4.6.1 Automatic teller machines shall be permitted as accessory uses as either freestanding or attached facilities. - 5.4.6.2 Automatic teller machines shall be permitted as freestanding facilities only when the location of such facilities do not present a hazard to the motoring public and they are lighted and located in such a manner as to maximize the safety of the public using the facility. - 5.4.6.3 Automatic teller machines shall be permitted attached to existing structures provided they do not interfere with pedestrian flow along public sidewalks. - 5.4.7 Automotive and truck repair and maintenance. - 5.4.7.1 Car washes, Automatic and Full Service. - All exterior walls and accessory washing areas shall be constructed so that they match the principal structure in design and materials. - ii.
+- 5.4.5.1 Outdoor amusement facilities shall be separated by an opaque screen as provided in Section 7 from any abutting property located in a residential district or containing a legal, conforming residential use. - 5.4.5.2 No permanently established outdoor amusement facilities, such as miniature golf courses, skateboard courses, or mechanical rides shall be located within 500 feet of the closest point of any abutting property line located in a residential district. - 5.4.5.3 The hours of operations may be determined by the Director; however, hours shall be no earlier than 8:00 a.m. and no later than 11:00 p.m. - 5.4.5.4 All facilities that have amusement rides will include mandatory ride inspections by a Level II certified ride inspector as recognized by the National Association of Ride Safety Officials and copies of these inspections shall be on file in the recreational facility office and shall be required by the City before a permit to operate is approved. - 5.4.5.5 Fairgrounds and stadiums shall have direct access to a major arterial or collector.

+5.4.6 Automatic Teller Machines (ATMs).

+- 5.4.6.1 Automatic teller machines shall be permitted as accessory uses as either freestanding or attached facilities. - 5.4.6.2 Automatic teller machines shall be permitted as freestanding facilities only when the location of such facilities do not present a hazard to the motoring public and they are lighted and located in such a manner as to maximize the safety of the public using the facility.

+5.4.7 Automotive and truck repair and maintenance.

+5.4.7.1 Car washes, Automatic and Full Service.

+- All exterior walls and accessory washing areas shall be constructed so that they match the principal structure in design and materials. - ii.
 The outdoor service area of a car wash shall be placed and screened in accordance with the standards for on-site parking. - iii.
 Car washes, vacuums, and similar service devices shall be a minimum of 50 feet from the nearest portion of an adjacent residential zoning district or lot containing a legal, conforming residential use for facilities that do not include an automatic dryer.
-Where automatic dryers are installed, separation shall be 500 feet from the nearest lot line of an adjacent residential zoning district or lot containing a legal, conforming residential use.
+Where automatic dryers are installed, separation shall be 500 feet from the nearest lot line of an adjacent residential zoning district or lot containing a legal, conforming residential use. - iv.

-- iv.
 Car washes accessory to a principal use shall be located in the side or rear yard only. - v.
 Hours of operation shall be no earlier than 8:00 a.m. and no later than 11:00 p.m.